fhiso/legacy-format/data-model.md

 {.ednote} Should we specify leading 0s are preferred?

 month
-:   Each calender has a set of strings that may be used.
+:   Each calendar has a set of strings that may be used.

     `GREGORIAN` or `JULIAN`
     :   One of the following three-character strings: